B.C.’s Pemberton Music Festival cancelled as event goes bankrupt

 The notice on the event's website warns there would be no automatic refunds.

 "As PMF is now in bankruptcy, it has no ability to provide refunds for tickets purchased," the notice reads.

-"However, ticketholders may file a proof of claim form as an unsecured creditor with EYI in accordance with the claims process. ... refunds may be available to ticketholders from third parties if tickets were purchased using a credit card."
+The notice says people who purchased tickets had the option of filing a claim as an unsecured creditor.
+It urged customers to seek reimbursement through their credit card providers.

 A publicist for Huka said the company had no further comment.
+The festival’s Twitter account was no longer active.

 The festival initially launched for a single year in 2008, when it was produced by Live Nation.
 The festival was not staged again until 2014, when Huka, which is based in New Orleans, relaunched the event.